rhythnic/react-form-wrapper/docs/field.md

 The field method returns an instance of the class Field.
 Field's enumerable properties are passed as the props object to your input.
-This props object always contains name, value, and onChange.  onChange is the same for all fields inside of a wrapped component.
+This props object always contains name, value, and onChange.

 **Within a fieldset with the name 'address'**
 ```